sobaee/unpack-mdict/README.md

 ## USAGE:

-Navigate to the directory that contains this bash script (or python script) and copy the files MDX or MDD to the same directory, and run this command: `bash unpack-mdict.sh` or `python unpack-mdict.py`
+Navigate to the directory that contains this script and copy the files MDX or MDD to the same directory, and run this command: `bash unpack-mdict.sh` or `python unpack-mdict.py`